+Soon after Linda and I arrived home from our winter place in Beverly Hills, our daughter Tracey asked me if I could make a quilt for their daughter Carrie to take when she went away to college that fall.
+The quilt was to be made out of Carrie’s old T-shirts.
 I told Tracy that I would be glad to make a quilt out of Carries music life history T-shirts but I would need at least 30 T-shirts to make a twin size quilt.
 Tracy and Carrie had 22 printed T-shirts that I could cut up for the quilt.

 I went over to Tracy’s house to pick up the bag of T-shirts for the quilt.
 Once home I cut up the T-shirts sometimes using just the back but sometimes using both fronts and backs, depending on the design.

 So, a fusible material called pellon is ironed on to the back of the T-shirt cut-out to provide stability.

 I ironed the pellon on the backs of the T-shirts blocks now cut to a specific size.
 By Saturday, May25, I had used up all fusable material and had 13 squares to go.
 On Tuesday, May 28, I purchased more fusable material from our favorite fabric store and well I did as Tracy came over and brought with her 12 more T-shirts for the quilt that day.
 More cutting and fusing, but by May 30, I had all the T-shirts blocks cut, stabilized, and squared to 12 and half inches.

 My next step was to sew the rows together creating the quilt.
-On Wednesday, June 12, I had completed sewing rows one and two together.
+I completed sewing rows one and two together.
 By Saturday, June 15 all six rows were at last together.
-The next step was to sew a two- inch matching red border along the four sides of the quilt.
+The next step was to sew a two inch matching red border along the four sides of the quilt.

 I cut the 4 ¼ inch green border & attached a green outer border onto the quilt.
 We attached it to a hanging pole, photographed it in morning sunlight, and smiled.
-The last step was to drive it to a Long Arm Quilter we knew who would quilt it with batting and back fabric together.
+The last step was to drive it to a Long Arm Quilter we know who would quilt it with batting and back fabric together.